h15200/notes/system-design.md

 #### Methods of storing message queue

-if it's stored in memory, a server outage will not keep that info
+- if it's stored in memory, a server outage will not keep that info

-solution: store the queue in a database, each server sends a NOTIFIER a heartbeat every 10 seconds.
+- solution: store the queue in a database, each server sends a NOTIFIER a heartbeat every 10 seconds.
 If a server dies, the notifier consults the db and reroutes unfinished tasks to another server.
+  - most message queue solutions have fault tolerence by storing the queue in a db

 ### Databases (relational, non-relational)